 Future metro expansions

-Council is exploring ways to expand Brisbane Metro bus rapid transit across our city.
+Council is exploring ways to expand Brisbane Metro across our city, to the north, east and south.

 Brisbane Metro is expanding